 Monica regularly teaches courses within GMP and compliance and she has developed a number of courses within the topic.

 What's your view on the industry?

-"In my view, one of the most interesting trends right now is the science-and-risk-driven approaches.
+"In my view, one of the most interesting trends right now is the science-and-risk-driven approach.
 I believe that understanding and managing risks are crucial for turning front-end investment decisions into sound manufacturing and operations.
-Understanding what is critical to the patient in terms of safety and efficacy of the medicinal product, enables us to formulate the product with the right performance characteristics.
-With a thorough understanding – based on scientific data – of the products and processes, you can set up the right control strategies to control what is critical during processing.
+Understanding what is critical to the patient in terms of the safety and efficacy of the medicinal product enables us to formulate the product with the right performance characteristics.
+With a thorough understanding – based on scientific data – of the products and processes, you can set up the right control strategy to control what is critical during processing.
 This allows us to minimise any potential risks to the products' quality, improve the use of resources, and release the product to market in a faster and more reliable way.

 "With a thorough understanding – based on science data – of the products and processes, you can set up the right control strategies to control what is critical during the processing.”